sciosense/ENS160_driver/README.md

 # ScioSense ENS160
 Arduino library for the ENS160 digital four channel MOX gas sensor with I2C interface from ScioSense

+> :warning: This library is deprecated and no longer maintained.
+Kindly refer to its successor: [ens16x-arduino](https://github.com/sciosense/ens16x-arduino).

 ## Introduction
 This project is an Arduino *library*.
 It implements a driver with examples for the ENS160.
 The ENS160 chip is a digital gas sensor for TVOC and eCO2 with an I2C interface.